top of page

 Is DEXA better than InBody or gym body fat machines?

 Yes.
-DEXA is significantly more accurate and not affected by hydration or recent food intake in the same way as bioimpedance devices.
+DEXA is significantly more accurate and is not affected by hydration or recent food intake in the same way as bioimpedance devices.

 Why do body fat readings vary between tests?